 The better your credit the lower interest rate you’re likely to get.
 Why?
 In a word – risk.
 The higher your score the less risk you represent, the more willing a lender is to finance your mortgage.
 It is that simple.
-However, getting and maintaining a good credit score isn’t always so easy.
-If you’re afraid your score will land you a loan with a higher interest rate, here are things you can do improve your score.
+But getting and maintaining a good credit score isn’t always so easy.
+If your afraid your score will land you a loan with higher interest rate, here are things you can do improve your score.

-First things first - Get a copy of your credit report and review it thoroughly.
-Any errors, such as outstanding balances that have already been paid should be removed from the report – the credit bureau is obligated to make corrections within 30 days of your request.
+Get a copy of your credit report and review it thoroughly.
+Any errors, such outstanding balances that have been paid should be removed from the report – the credit bureau is obligated to make corrections within 30 days of your request.

-Credit Card do’s and don’ts - If there are items on your credit report that are less than two years old, send in your payment and note on the back of the check as follows: "By accepting this check you affirm that this transaction is complete and that this charge will be deleted from my credit record."
+If there are items on your credit report that are less than two years old, send in your payment and note on the back of the check as follows:“By accepting this check you affirm that this transaction is complete and that this charge will be deleted from my credit record.”
 The cancelled check serves as proof that this item should be promptly removed from your credit report if it interferes with the closing of your loan.